 Unfortunately, in 2007 and 2008 many of McFarlane’s in-house fantasy lines were put on hold and eventually canceled.
 David felt it was time to move on and see what else the toy industry had to offer.
 For the following year and half, David would work exclusively for Hasbro both from home and at their main facility in Pawtucket, Rhode Island contributing to lines such as Star Wars, GI Joe, Spiderman, and Jurassic Park.

 Then in early 2010, a new opportunity came along from NECA, (National Entertainment Collectibles Association) as an in-house sculptor.
-The New Jersey based NECA has been a good fit for David and he has spent the past year working on their various collector based toy lines including Predator, Aliens, Terminator 2 and Pacific Rim.
+The New Jersey based NECA has been a good fit for David and he has spent his time there working on various collector based toy lines including Predator, Aliens, Terminator 2 and Pacific Rim.

-In addition to his full-time sculpting duties at NECA, David has also been creating his own line of resin model kits, focusing mainly on dinosaurs and prehistoric animals, since Oct.
+In addition to his full-time sculpting duties at NECA, David has also been creating his own line of action figures and resin model kits, focusing mainly on dinosaurs and prehistoric animals, since Oct.
 2009 under his business name, Creative Beast Studio.